 How practical is it?

-Although the latest makeover undoubtedly makes the Cayenne look more compact, it’s still a big car, with plenty of space for five people and their luggage.
-The good news is, because the Cayenne is so composed on the road, it never feels that big when you are driving it and you also sit lower in the Cayenne than in many SUVs, so the sensation is closer to that of driving a sports car than a big 4x4.
+The Cayenne is a big car, with plenty of space for five people and their luggage.
+The good news is, because the Cayenne is so composed on the road, it never feels that big when you are driving it and you also sit lower than in many SUVs, so the sensation is closer to that of driving a sports car than a big 4x4.

 The rear seat slides back and forth to allow you to vary the amount of boot and passenger space, and the backrests can be inclined to help your passengers catch forty winks.
 Conversely, the backrests can also be set to a vertical position to make the boot space squarer.
 It’s probably not something you’ll use on a regular basis, but it could come handy if you want to securely transport large, heavy boxes.
 The rear-seat-backs also split and fold to create a completely flat load floor, which will allow you to carry longer items, such as a set of step ladders.
 Even with the rear seats in place, the boot is still pretty enormous at 770 litres.
 The exception to this is the Turbo model, which loses 29 litres of space in order to accommodate its larger 100-litre fuel tank.

 Perhaps the first thing you need to know about the Cayenne is, it’s not the most comfortable SUV you can buy.
 This is largely due to the fact that Porsche has set out to make the Cayenne the sportiest SUV on the planet.
 It is a Porsche, after all.
 As a consequence, the suspension is tuned to resist body lean in corners, and therefore feels quite rigid at lower speeds.
 So, if you’re going to use your car primarily in town and on the school run, you may want to look elsewhere, although it's not as stiff as to be uncomfortable.